 In our standard world-wide calendar a Leap day is added to the calendar every 4 years on February 29th to make sure those 0.2442 days are compensated for.

 Leap Week: A Leap Week takes a Leap Day a step further and usually compensates for not only the quarter day we lose every 4 years, but also some other missed days, such as in case a specific calendar type only accounts for 364 of our 365 days per year like this one.
-A whole week – 7 days – is added to the calendar to account for missing days so that the calendar would once again be in sync with the solar year.
+A whole week – 7 days – is added to the calendar every so many years to account for missing days so that the calendar would once again be in sync with the solar year.

 Here is a comparison of Leap Week and Leap Day so you can understand why I prefer the Leap Day as a tool for calendar correction instead of the Leap Week: